YinHK-gameDev/unity-learn/input/Input System/Input Action Assets.md

 ### Control Schemes

-A Binding can belong to any number of Binding groups.
+A Binding can belong to any number of **Binding groups**.
 Unity stores these on the `InputBinding` class as a semicolon-separated string in the `InputBinding.groups` property, and you can use them for any arbitrary grouping of bindings.
 To enable different sets of binding groups for an `InputActionMap` or `InputActionAsset`, you can use the `InputActionMap.bindingMask`/`InputActionAsset.bindingMask` property.
 The Input System uses this to implement the concept of grouping Bindings into different `InputControlSchemes`.

 Control Schemes use Binding groups to map Bindings in an `InputActionMap` or `InputActionAsset` to different types of Devices.
 The `PlayerInput` class uses these to enable a matching Control Scheme for a new user joining the game, based on the Device they are playing on.